MarkFirman/Oxford-Dictionaries-API-Wrapper/README.md

 - Iterate through result sets (where words have more than 1 definition eg 'bark')

 # To Do
-- Boolean function to determine if word is valid
 - Convert inflections.
-Some words are inflections, e.g., running, which don’t have an entry in the dictionary of their own.
+Some words are inflections (eg; running) which don’t have an entry in the dictionary of their own.
 In this case, we should use the Lemmas endpoint to retrieve the root form, which converts the word to something useable, e.g., running becomes run.
 - Translations
 - Thesaurus